Intelligence at the Edge of Chaos: Methodology

 \subsection{Data Generation}

 To train our models, we simulate a selection of ECA rules.
-Each simulation generates a sequence of binary vectors, where each vector represents the system's state at a specific time step.
+Each simulation generates a sequence of binary vectors, where each vector represents the system's spatial state at a specific time step.
 For each sample, we begin with a randomly initialized vector as the automaton's initial state.
 The system is then evolved over 1000 time steps by repeatedly applying the chosen ECA rule.
 This process produces a sequence of binary vectors that capture the evolving dynamics of the ECA over time.

 To increase the diversity of the training data, we extract random spatiotemporal windows from the full sequences.
 Specifically, we sample subsequences by selecting random windows of 60 time steps and 100 spatial dimensions from the binary vectors.
 This method exposes the model to a variety of contexts and state configurations, enhancing its ability to learn the dynamics of the ECA rules and generalize to new sequences.
 Each training sequence represents a randomly selected segment in space and time of the automaton's evolution.
-We train models predicting either 1 or 5 steps in the future, to vary the difficulty of the task.
+To vary the difficulty of the task, we train models to predict either 1 or 5 steps in the future.